karatelabs/karate/karate-netty/README.md

 ### Running Tests
 Convenient to run standard [Karate](https://github.com/intuit/karate) tests on the command-line without needing to mess around with Java or the IDE !
 Great for demos or exploratory testing.
 Even HTML reports are generated !

-> Note that if you are depending on external Java libraries or custom code to be compiled, this won't work unless you [add custom code or libraries to the classpath](https://stackoverflow.com/a/54201204/143475).

 Feature files (or search paths) to be tested don't need command-line flags or options and can be just listed at the end of the command.

 ```